 When 8878 reaches 200 Chic Points, she will be in the Style Council!

 Hahaha I just wrote an entry about this and posted my boring non chic but work safe uniform.
-Yes there are people that dress very nicely for work, but I work in a very small office full of guys, so they could careless what I wear as long as its appropriate, ie not sweats.posted about 5 years ago
+Yes there are people that dress very nicely for work, but I work in a very small office full of guys, so they could careless what I wear as long as its appropriate, ie not sweats.posted over 8 years ago

 I’m lucky, I don’t really have to think out what I can wear to work.
 At one job I have a company uniform and at the other job I’m allowed to wear whatever I want.
-I could even go to that job in a tank, hotpants and flip flops if I wanted.posted about 5 years ago
+I could even go to that job in a tank, hotpants and flip flops if I wanted.posted over 8 years ago

 I find it difficult, but my job can be quite messy so I don’t like to wear nice clothes in case they get ruined.
-It’s generally just jeans and a plain top, but it gets really boring.posted about 5 years ago
+It’s generally just jeans and a plain top, but it gets really boring.posted over 8 years ago